-Here at Pionero Philanthropy, we want to make something clear about the Caravanas coming from Central America; simplistic reactionary measures such as increasing border law enforcement or cutting aid are simply, not credible or long-term solutions.
+Here at Pionero Philanthropy, we want to make something clear about the Caravanas coming from Central America; simplistic reactionary measures such as increasing border law enforcement or cutting aid are not credible, long-term solutions.

-We are also not pretending that there are simple solutions either but by looking at some of the reasons why it is occurring, we hope, we can give some insight into some possible ways that philanthropists can help.
+We also don’t pretend that there are simple solutions either.
+However, by looking at the reasons why it is occurring, we hope to give insight into ways that philanthropists can assist.

 According to immigration lawyer Jennifer Harbury, who does pro bono work at the border for asylum seekers, “These people have the most horrifying stories I have ever heard”.

 Most are fleeing for their lives, a situation that many in the developed world can not even begin to comprehend.
 See below video from the Washington Post to see a selection of these stories.

 According to Customs and Border Protection data, Guatemalans accounted for nearly half of all migrants who sought to enter the United States.
 Since moving here since 2015, I have a greater understanding about why people choose to make the heartbreaking decision to leave their families and risk the US crossing.